masters3d/swift-evolution/proposals/XXXX-function-builders.md

 ## Detailed design

-[SE-0258](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-delegates.md) introduced the concept of custom attributes to Swift, and while that proposal is still under development on its main subject, the Core Team has accepted the portions relating to custom attributes as a useful technical direction.
-We will build on that here.
+[SE-0258](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md) introduced the concept of custom attributes to Swift, an approach we build on here.

 ### Function builder types